Cycling was rising in Australia by 10% per year until the helmet law. Afterwards, it dropped by 30%.

 A government commissioned “study” has misrepresented a bicycle rally as a revival in cycling.

-Bicycle travel in Australia was increasing by 10% a year from 1986 to 1989, before the introduction of the helmet law.
-This uptrend was replaced by a sharp drop after the helmet law, showing a decline of 30 to 40% according to several independent surveys.
-An independent assessment estimates that cycling levels were 50% below previous trend by 1996.
+Bicycle travel in Australia was increasing by 10% a year from 1986 to 1989, before the helmet law.
+After the helmet law, surveys showed cycling declined by 30 to 40%.
+An independent assessment estimates that cycling was 50% below previous trend by 1996.

-According to the same study, child cycling did not recover.
+According to the study, child cycling dropped 30% but did not recover.